 Best Hotels Near Fisherman’s Wharf?

-Several moderately priced hotels can be found near the lively Fisherman’s Wharf area.
-Favorites include the Argonaut, Hotel Zephyr, Hotel Zoe and Hotel Riu Plaza.
-Other fine neighborhoods hotels are Hyatt Centric, Marriott Fisherman’s Wharf and Courtyard by Marriott.
+Several moderately priced hotels are near the lively Fisherman’s Wharf area.
+Favorites include the Argonaut, Hotel Zephyr, Hotel Zoe, and Hotel Riu Plaza.
+Other fine neighborhood hotels are Hyatt Centric, Marriott Fisherman’s Wharf, and Courtyard by Marriott.

 Best Hotels In Union Square?

-Several notable hotels are in Union Square, including Grand Hyatt, Taj Campton Place, Hotel Nikko, Parc 55 and Westin St. Francis.
-For travelers on a smaller budget, there are still several great hotels to choose from.
-The Marker, Hotel Zeppelin, Marines’ Memorial Club and Kensington Park Hotel.
+Several notable hotels are in Union Square, including the Grand Hyatt, Taj Campton Place, Hotel Nikko, Parc 55, and Westin St. Francis.
+For travelers on a smaller budget, there are still several great hotels: the Marker, Hotel Zeppelin, Marines’ Memorial Club, and Kensington Park Hotel.

 Best Affordable Hotels?